senoni-research/timesfm/quantile.md

 - Competition metrics (MAPE/WMAPE)

 TimesFM conveniently provides both in one go.
 One strategy: use the point forecast for baseline planning and quantiles for stress-testing or policy buffers.

+Practical rule of thumb:
+- Use **P50** for reporting/targets
+- Use **Pτ** for operations, where τ comes from service or cost
+- Keep a seasonal MA rail as a sanity guard

 ## Practical Notebooks